Beigene's cancer therapy meets late-stage study goal

-(Reuters) -Biotech firm Beigene Ltd, said on Friday its cancer therapy, tislelizumab, in combination with chemotherapy met the main goal of helping patients live longer by preventing the disease from progressing in a late-stage study.
+Biotech firm Beigene Ltd ,(6160.HK) said on Friday its cancer therapy, tislelizumab, in combination with chemotherapy met the main goal of helping patients live longer by preventing the disease from progressing in a late-stage study.

-Tislelizumab showed a statistically significant improvement in helping patients live longer without their disease worsening as compared to chemotherapy alone as assessed by an independent review committee, the China-based company said. (refini.tv/3ypTB6G)
+Tislelizumab showed a statistically significant improvement in helping patients live longer without their disease worsening as compared to chemotherapy alone as assessed by an independent review committee, the China-based company said. (https://refini.tv/3ypTB6G)

 Nasopharyngeal cancer occurs in the nasopharynx, which is located behind the nose and above the back of the throat.